V-Soft Communications Propagation & FCC Allocation Software Broadcast/RF

 FMCommander

-The following example is a contour-to-contour ‘interference’ screen showing that there is 3.2 km of incoming contour overlap to KUNY from KZSE, Rochester.
-(Years ago, this overlap was waived by the FCC.)
+The following example is a contour-to-contour ‘interference’ table showing that there is 3.2 km of incoming contour overlap to KUNY from KZSE, Rochester.
+(Years ago, this overlap was waived by the FCC, but its not likely today.)

 FMCommander Map

-FMCommander MapIn the example above, KUNY has a 3.2 km incoming overlap with KZSE.
-The map screen above maps out the actual overlap.
+The contour-to-contour screen, above, maps the actual overlap that KUNY has with with KZSE.
 Click here to see a complete allocation map study for KUNY, created with one click of the “Allocation” icon.

-FMCommander interfaces transparently with V-Soft Communication’s FCC based, 30-arc-second, or 30-meter high ‘rez’ digital terrain databases.
-For maximum agreement, these are the actual databases in daily use at the FCC Media Branch.
-Other terrain elevation databases that can be used by the program include the V-Soft U.S.G.S.
-3 arc-second, the National Elevation Datum (NED) 3 second or 30 meter terrain elevation databases, the V-Soft cloud-corrected, shuttle, 3-arc-second Radar Topography Mission database and the GLOBE 30-arc-second terrain database.
 The program quickly calculates the maximum power allowable in any direction.
 The effect of terrain attenuation and directional antenna is automatically applied.
+FMCommander interfaces transparently with V-Soft Communication’s application of the 30-arc-second, or 30-meter high ‘rez’ digital terrain databases.
+For maximum agreement, these are the actual databases in daily use by engineers at the FCC.
+Other terrain elevation databases that can be used by the program include the V-Soft U.S.G.S.
+3 arc-second, the National Elevation Datum (NED) 3 second or 30-meter terrain elevation databases, the V-Soft cloud-corrected, shuttle, 3-arc-second Radar Topography Mission database and the GLOBE 30-arc-second terrain database.

-FMCommander displays the station’s operating parameters when you click on the call letters (either from the “Main Screen” table or the station list on the “Find Station Information Screen.”)
-You can resize this screen or any of the FMCommander map screen windows by dragging a corner.
+FMCommander displays the station’s operating parameters when you click on a station’s call letters from the main screen listing.
+You can resize this screen or any of the map screens or table screens by dragging a corner.

-FMCommander prevents you from making a mistake, such as producing a station that exceeds the maximum distance service contour for its class.
+FMCommander builds in numerous compliance checks to prevent the user from making mistakes, such as producing a station that exceeds the maximum distance service contour for its class.
 An example of one of the helpful pop-ups is shown below:

 warning